Demystified: AI, Machine Learning, Deep Learning

 AI, ML, and DL are the practical applications of various data analysis models and algorithms for various use cases in different industries.
 While these tools cannot yet make moral choices or act as sentient machines, they hold the potential to drive more value for any business.
 This is done by finding previously unseen patterns and predicting the possible outcomes of certain actions.
 We hope this article will provide a better understanding of the AI, ML and DL capabilities, and will become your starting point in a journey towards AI-powered data analytics.
 The first step along this way was done through expert systems, which were the first attempt to codify the processes of the data analysis.
 Experts explained the rules of some domain expertise, these were later codified in rules engines and used to answer the questions.
 However, this structure was able to work only according to these predefined rules and could not improve over time.
 Keeping the rules engines up-to-date as new facts are added is also a cumbersome and effort-consuming endeavor.
 However, expert systems are still quite widespread in healthcare and finances.
 The next step towards machine learning was made when the modern computer CPU architecture was introduced, followed by Graphic Processor Units (GPUs).
 The core benefit of GPUs is that they enable parallel data processing due to housing thousands of smaller cores, as opposed to serial processing in several larger cores of CPUs.
-The further evolution of this technology and transition to the cloud of all data-intensive projects had lead to a significant boom in AI development.
-In addition, using the Big Data tools like Hadoop, Spark, Flink, Map Reduce and Cassandra ensures the businesses leverage their Big Data capabilities to the max.
+The further evolution of this technology and of all data-intensive projects had lead to a significant boom in AI development.
+In addition, using the like Hadoop, Spark, Flink, Map Reduce and ensures the businesses leverage their Big Data capabilities to the max.
 Previously, the data was stored somewhere and had to be uploaded elsewhere to be processed.
 This caused the data transfer speed to be the bottleneck and was quite expensive.
 The modern-day approach means storing the data in the cloud and directing the processing to the data, not the other way around.
 This is much more cost-effective, not to mention being much faster.

 What is AI: something great that doesn’t work just yet